felixvons/Plugin-Updater/README.md

 A sample to update/redownload/uninstall a plugin.

 This can uninstall itself and install an other plugin.
-Look into "initGui" for mor.
+Look into "initGui" for more.